GANs for Medical Image Synthesis: An Empirical Study: Material and Methods

 \subsection{Datasets}

-To cover a good spectrum of image and medical applications, we picked up three datasets based on their imaging modalities, their organ of interest and size, namely cardiac cine-MR images, liver CT and retina imaging.
+To cover a good spectrum of image and medical applications, we picked up three different datasets based on their imaging modalities, their organ of interest and size, namely cardiac cine-MR images, liver CT and retina imaging.
+These datasets offer a varied selection of data.
+Different dataset sizes are present from large (Sliver07) to moderate (ACDC) to small (IDRID).
+Coupled with that, different image modalities and organ shapes are considered.
+Fig. \ref{fig_orig_images_ex} shows an example of images for each of the datasets.